 This flexible balance is borne of Princeton’s emphasis on a well-rounded liberal arts education, and the recognition that the interplay between creative work and academic research often forges new pathways and possibilities.
 Our distinguished alumni can attest to this.

 If you’re curious to learn more about what the arts at Princeton may have in store for you, please explore the resources below and contact us for more information when you’re ready for a closer look.
+The arts are also a vibrant part of campus life, and there are numerous student groups in a wide variety of creative and performing arts disciplines.

 * Please note: your visit is not about auditioning or interviewing, but to gain a better understanding of Lewis Center programs.
 A visit or meeting does not take the place of any admission requirement for Princeton University.